taregnsoor98/MachineLearning/README.md

-To understand how it works, read Stepshowtowork
+To understand how it works, read StepsHowToWork